WLAN-Pi/.github/profile/README.md

 The Wi-Fi community and open source is essential to the WLAN Pi project.
 If you're interested in helping, check out our [contributing](https://github.com/WLAN-Pi/.github/blob/main/contributing.md) notes.

+## Supporting the project 🙏

+Like what we're doing?
+[Encourage us to keep going and support the development and running cost of the project by donating](https://ko-fi.com/wlanpi).

 ## Feedback loop 🎤

 Do you have ideas on how to improve WLAN Pi?
 Please [let us know](https://github.com/wlan-pi/feedback).